DIDSR/DIDSR-TiGER/Segmentation/README.md

 ![image](https://user-images.githubusercontent.com/68286434/181015913-a26934d9-2496-4fc2-8569-b48415ac6c93.png)

 7) Shuffle the patches using a fixed RandomState set to 42.
-8) Find the calss imbalance between the 3 classes of the patches masks.
+8) Find the calss imbalance between the 3 classes.
 This will result in a class weight of [1.6,1,0.76].
 We will use this class weight in the dice loss function.
-9) We will train a U-Net model using the InceptionV3 as backend.
-We will also use the pre-trained imagenet weights to train the segmentation model.
-In order to avoid over fitting we added a dropout layer before the softmax layer.
-The dropout value is set to 0.4.
-The InceptionV3 pre-processing unit is used to pre-process the training patches.
-This will normalize the patches ranging from 0 to 255 to -1 to 1.
-A batch-size of 32 is used and we will train the network for 30 epochs.
-ADAM is used as optimizer with a fixed learning rate of 0.0001.
-Loss function is the compound loss of dice_loss(class_weights) and the categorical focal loss.
+9) The basic segmentation model we developed was U-Net with an InceptionV3 backend, which uses ImageNet pretrained weights to initialize its weights and biases.
+We also rescaled the RGB values of the training patches mapping the range [0, 255] to [-1, 1].
+We added a Dropout layer with the rate of 0.4 before an output SoftMax layer to avoid overfitting.
+A compound loss function of Dice Loss and Categorical Focal Loss is used in model training.
+ADAM was chosen as the optimizer with a fixed learning rate of 0.0001.
 Loss = dice_loss(class_weights)+focal_loss.

 Training Intersection over Union (IOU) for 30 epochs:

 ![image](https://user-images.githubusercontent.com/68286434/181016176-603128cb-bb27-4c7b-ae6b-65cf2cb9ef61.png)

-10) The 30th epoch weights will be saved and used as the final model to segment the H&E images into 'rest', 'tumor' and 'stroma' class.
+10) The 30th epoch weights will be saved and used as the final model to segment the H&E slides into 'rest', 'tumor' and 'stroma' classes.

 11) We will use the np.argmax function to find the prediction with the highest probaility.
-0 corresponds to the rest class, 1 to tumor class and 2 to stroma class.
+0 corresponds to the rest class, 1 corresponds to the tumor class, and 2 to corresponds to the stroma class.

-Here you can see some examples when the model is applied to some test patches:
+Examples of model's prediciton on three test patches:

 ![image](https://user-images.githubusercontent.com/68286434/181016537-5759b7f1-2f8d-42b6-9b5f-49189f439aed.png)
 ![image](https://user-images.githubusercontent.com/68286434/181016558-3c77633f-cb9a-4074-b0a7-01fc17ab523b.png)
 ![image](https://user-images.githubusercontent.com/68286434/181016594-8ed06c27-c07d-40ad-aa0e-b7b105b81639.png)

-Here for our final model, we trained the network using all the images.
-One might split the data into train/test and observes the model's progress tracking the test performance.
-Above examples are drawn from some of the experiments we did by spliting the data into train/test with 80/20 split.
-For our final model we trained the network using all the training data at hand.
+We trained the network using all the images.
+One might split the data into train and test sets to study the generalizability errors.
+Above examples are drawn from some of the experiments we did by spliting the data into train and test sets with 80/20 split.

-Our model's segmentation resutls on the experimental hidden set is:
+Model performance on the experimental hidden test set:

 Stroma Dice = 0.7513

 Tumor Dice = 0.7372

-Our model's segmentation resutls on the final hidden set is:
+Model performance on the final hidden test set:

 Stroma Dice = 0.7717